qunitjs/qunit/docs/QUnit/test.md

 The `assert` argument to the callback contains all of QUnit's [assertion methods](../assert/index.md).
 Use this argument to call your test assertions.

-`QUnit.test()` can automatically handle the asynchronous resolution of a Promise on your behalf if you return a `then`-able Promise as the result of your callback function.
+`QUnit.test()` can automatically handle the asynchronous resolution of a Promise on your behalf if you return a "then-able" Promise as the result of your callback function.

 See also:
 * [`QUnit.test.only()`](./test.only.md)